-Business practice shows that email is the essential communication medium for companies and will remain so for the foreseeable future.
-Entrepreneurs, managing directors, and IT decision-makers are increasingly faced with the challenge of systematically recording the flood of different data generated by email usage.
+The entrepreneurial practice shows that email is the essential communication medium für companies and will remain so for the foreseeable future.
+Entrepreneurs, Geschäftsführer and IT-Endscheider are verstärkt faced with the challenge of systematically capturing the flood of diverse data through email usage.

-However, it's not just the efficient capture, archiving, and management of large amounts of data that are important.
+But not only the efficient capture, archiving and management of data volumes is of importance.
 The legal framework also makes email archiving mandatory.

-These are just a few more reasons for Medienweite GmbH & Co.
-KG from Osnabrück to take a closer look at the market for email archiving software solutions.
-An interview with Dipl.-Ing.
-Ansgar Licher, Managing Director of LWsystems GmbH & Co.
-KG from Bad Iburg, is helpful in this regard.
+Once again reasons for the Medienweite GmbH & Co.
+KG aus Osnabrück to take a closer look at the market of E‑Mail Archivierungssoftwarelösungen.
+Helpful in this is an interview with Dipl.-Ing.
+Ansgar Licher, Geschäftsführer of LWsystems GmbH & Co.
+KG from Bad Iburg.

-With the Benno MailArchiv email archiving solution, the company has developed a solution that has been successfully used many times and meets the requirements for innovative and reliable archiving software.
+With the E‑Mail Archivierungslösung Benno MailArchiv the company has developed a Lösung and deployed it many times successfully, which successfully meets the requirements for an innovative and zuverlässige archiving software.

-Medienweite: Mr. Licher, you have brought a successful solution for legally compliant email archiving to the market with Benno MailArchiv a few years ago.
+MediaWide: Mr. Licher, you introduced Benno MailArchiv a few years ago as a successful solution for legally compliant mail archiving to the market.
 As in most market segments, there are also various competing solutions here.
 What are the unique selling points that make Benno MailArchiv so unique?

-Ansgar Licher: Benno MailArchiv is in many ways more than the conventional products for email archiving on the market.
-In the first step, we naturally do what all email archiving products do: we archive all desired emails securely and carefully.
-On the other hand, we offer the customer some unique added value potentials.
-Our goal is to make life easier for the customer with all his many emails day by day.
-Customers who use Benno MailArchiv work more efficiently and save a lot of time and money.
+Ansgar Licher: Benno MailArchiv is in many respects more than the conventional products for mail archiving on the market.
+In the first step we naturally first do what all mail archiving products do: we archive all desired e‑mails securely and carefully.
+On the other hand we offer the customer some unique added‑value potentials.
+It is our goal to make the customer's life with all his many e‑mails day by day easier.
+Customers who use Benno MailArchiv work more efficiently and also save a lot of time and money.

-Ansgar Licher: Very gladly.
+Ansgar Licher: Certainly.
 At its core, our email archiving is based on three levels:

-On the first level, Benno MailArchiv indexes and captures all email information, including the "invisible" ones as well as all attachments.
+In the first level, Benno MailArchiv initially indexes and captures all email information, including the “invisible” ones as well as all attachments.

 In the second step, the archived emails are stored centrally in one place.
-So to speak, thrown into one pot.
-That sounds unusual at first, but it offers a decisive advantage over other providers on the market.
+So to speak, thrown into a single pot.
+This may initially seem unusual, but it offers a decisive advantage over other providers on the market.

-On the third level, the access and authorization services are mapped.
-This means that the company decides which users are allowed to access their own or other users' emails to what extent.
-Here, email archiving and data protection meet.
+On the third level, the access and permission services are represented.
+This means that the company decides here which users are allowed to access, and to what extent, emails concerning themselves or other users.
+Here email archiving and data protection meet.

-Medienweite: So Benno MailArchiv is able to fully index all information including attachments of an email?
+Medienweite: Benno MailArchiv is therefore able to fully index all information, including attachments, of an e‑mail?

-Ansgar Licher: Of course.
-The key is on the one hand how we archive emails, but also that we make every email in the archive easily searchable.
-Every email is full-text indexed directly during archiving, i.e. "on the fly".
-This means that we make every piece of information in the email searchable.
-We index the (mostly invisible) technical email headers, sender and recipient email addresses, the subject line and the email text, as well as all attachments to the emails.
-Specifically, we extract the texts from various Microsoft Office formats (Word, Excel, PowerPoint, etc.), OpenOffice, PDF, HTML, etc. In addition, ZIP files are unpacked and the respective files in the ZIP file are indexed in turn.
+Ansgar Licher: Obviously.
+The key lies partly in how we archive mails, but also in making every email in the archive easily searchable.
+Every email is indexed directly at archiving, i.e. “on the fly”, full-text indexed.
+That means we make every piece of information of the email searchable.
+We index the (mostly invisible) technical email headers, sender and recipient email addresses, the subject line and the mail text, as well as all attachments attached to the emails.
+Specifically we extract the text from various Microsoft Office formats (Word, Excel, Powerpoint, etc.), OpenOffice, PDF, HTML, etc. Furthermore ZIP files are unpacked and the respective files of the ZIP file are indexed in turn.

-This full-text indexing means that we can find every email, even if the searched text is, for example, only in a PDF file attached to the email.
+This full-text indexing results in us being able to find any mail, even if the searched text, for example, is only in a PDF file attached to the mail.

-Mediaweit: Why do you archive all e-mails in one pot?
-That sounds rather chaotic at first.
+Medienweite: Why do you archive all e‑mails in a single pool?
+That sounds rather chaotic at first glance.
 What are the advantages?

-Ansgar Licher: We archive everything in a big pot because that's the simplest way to make all emails or company information searchable.
-All emails are full-text indexed, including attachments, and can be searched quickly and easily.
-In addition, the further advantages of this concept are clear:
+Ansgar Licher: We archive everything in a large pool because this allows us to make all e‑mails and the company's information as easily searchable as possible.
+All e‑mails are, of course, incl.
+Attachements full‑text indexed and can therefore be searched quickly and easily.
+Moreover, the further advantages of this concept are obvious:

 1) All emails to be archived are archived automatically.
 No one has to worry about archiving their emails.